-Multiple connectivity options including HDMI, USB and display ports extends support to laptops, PCs, Macs, PlayStations and Xbox.
+Multiple connectivity options including HDMI, USB, and display port extends support to laptops, PCs, Macs, PlayStations, and Xbox.
 The ultra-thin bezel makes it perfect for setting a multi-screen gaming station.

-For under$700, this ViewSonic Elite 27-inch G-Sync monitor scores high on both performance and design elements.
+For under$700, this ViewSonic Elite 27-inch G-Sync gaming monitor scores high on both performance and design elements.

 Although you can choose a curved display at this price, you may not get the same performance as well as display clarity that this G-Sync gaming monitor offers.

 Yet another 27-inch G-Sync monitor, this is the latest 2020 edition to the Predator series, and it is popularly rated as one of the best budget G-Sync monitors available in the market.